tigershan1130/Mobile-Trick-Fur-Rendering/README.md

 # Mobile-Trick-Fur-Rendering
 A cheap trick for fur rendering on Mobile doesn't require multi-tap pass using Unity's new URP render pipeline.

-This is a cheap trick using Unity's URP render pipeline to render fur.
+This is a cheap trick using Unity's URP render pipeline to render fur.(doesn't have smooth look compare to actual multi-pass fur shader, doesn't contain AA)

 We generate 2 UV channels for Fur Shader, Fur shader is cutout shader, and we use alpha channel to control the effect of fur.
 The cutout channel uses UV0 and Fur details uses UV1.